Hrishi11572/search-cli/Readme.md

 A simple cross-platform CLI tool to search the web directly from your terminal.
 Supports multiple search engines and opens results in your favorite browser.
+Supports multiple search engines, interactive preview for DuckDuckGo, and opens results in your favorite browser.

 # Features

-- Search across Google, Bing, DuckDuckGo, YouTube, Wikipedia, GitHub, Reddit, and StackOverflow.
+- Search across Google, Bing, DuckDuckGo, YouTube, Wikipedia, GitHub, Reddit, StackOverflow, and more.

+- Interactive mode for DuckDuckGo: preview top results, select multiple links, and open them at once.

 - Works on macOS, Linux, and Windows.

-- Optionally specify which browser to open (Safari, Chrome, Firefox, etc.).
+- Optionally specify which browser to open (-a) — Safari, Chrome, Firefox, etc.

+- Automatically clears the terminal before/after searches for a clean interface.

 - Lightweight and easy to use.

 # Installation